 However, water extraction figures from 1999 through 2000 suggested we were not obtaining an accurate picture of water extraction from the soil.
-Therefore prior to the 2001 season the number of neutron probe tubes was increased to four per tree and sited as demonstrated in figure 2.
+Consequently, for the 2001 season the number of neutron probe tubes was increased to four per tree and sited as demonstrated in figure 2.
+As previous years showed very little difference in water extraction among trees on the different rootstocks we dropped neutron probe monitoring on trees on the Atlantica and PGII rootstocks.
+The result was a doubled number of access tubes, 128, that concentrated our ET estimates on trees on PGI and UCB-1 rootstocks.
+Tubes were also installed to a depth of 6.33 feet to allow for water content measurements to 6 feet.
 This new tube placement was designed to monitor the locations that receive the most water, tube 1, T1.
 The areas that receive somewhat less, T2.
 The areas adjacent to the fanjet, a little bit of surface wetting and at the edge and the substantial subbing of water to the 1-3 foot depths, T3.
 And areas that receive no surface wetting and minimal subbing in the middle of the drive row, T4.
 This tube arrangement effectively monitored a much larger area of the root system laterally and vertically.
-This siting of neutron probe tubes compensated for both the irregular fanjet irrigation.
+This siting of neutron probe tubes compensated for both the irregular fanjet irrigation pattern and the highly variable subsurface water redistribution during and after irrigation.
 It also compensated for the irregular root distribution.
 The net result was a better estimate of soil water content.